Zero0Q/TraktVision/README.md

 - It receives requests from Stremio, including the user's configuration
 - It uses this configuration to calculate current progress for requested content
-- It fetches metadata and original posters from TMDB
+- It fetches metadata and original posters from TMDB (or Cinemeta as a fallback)
-- It modifies the posters to include progress bars
+- It modifies the posters to include progress bars using the sharp library
 - It sends these modified posters back to Stremio for display

 The server does not store any user data persistently.
 Each request is processed independently using the configuration provided in the URL.